pkolano/ballast/README.md

-Ballast is in active production at the NASA Advanced Supercomputing Facility (https://www.nas.nasa.gov/hecc/support/kb/entry/233) and has handled over 75M balancing requests (as of May 2018) since deployment in June 2009.
+Ballast is in active production at the NASA Advanced Supercomputing Facility (https://www.nas.nasa.gov/hecc/support/kb/entry/233) and has handled over 113M balancing requests (as of Dec.
+2018) since deployment in June 2009.

 For full details of the Ballast architecture, see